ambrosus/ambrosus-node-contracts/README.md

 yarn task ganache
 ```

-Than deploy contracts and save outcome to configuration file
+Then deploy contracts and save outcome to configuration file
 ```
 yarn task deploy --save-config
 ```

 You are ready to play.

-Available of all administrative tasks:
+The following administrative tasks are available:
 ```
 yarn task deploy
 yarn task ganache